 Description - The diamond plate design is one of the best floor tile patterns available and our most popular pattern for use as a garage flooring.
-It not only has tough appearance for use in heavy duty commercial / industrial / work shop settings, it also provides for a non slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
-Cutting of these tiles to custom fit them to your room can be easily done with a fresh utility knife and straight edge like a yard stick or ruler.
+It not only has a tough appearance for use in heavy-duty commercial/industrial/ workshop settings, but it also provides for a non-slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
+Cutting of these tiles to custom fit them to your room can be easily done with a fresh utility knife and straight-edge like a yardstick or ruler.

 Note: Flex tile colors are produced in batches, which can lead to color variations in your order.
 All colors may present some color variation, but Black, Dark Grey, and Light Grey can produce the most.
 These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
 This, in turn, gives you the greatest chance to keep continuity across your floor.
 Batching will also affect color variation between samples and your order with Black, Dark Grey and Light Grey showing the most variation.

 Material – Constructed entirely of a proprietary and durable blend of flexible virgin PVC.
 This blend ensures that the tiles are flexible and have the anti fatigue qualities similar to rubber flooring but also the durability, long life, and chemical resistance associated with polyvinyl chloride.